terxor/cp/docs/main/problem-solving/atcoder-abc-286.md

   - Sum is $129$
   - Product is around $6.4 \cdot 10^8$

-But instead of adding last prime $29$, we can instead change
+But instead of adding last prime $29$, we can change
 $2$ to $4$ and $3$ to $9$ (without changing the co-prime status)
 to get a multiplier of $6$ for product and only adding $8$ to sum.